CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/030-ama-third-step.md

 1. TOC
 {:toc}

-In this article, you will learn how to install CluedIn from the Azure Marketplace.
+In this article, you will learn how to install CluedIn PaaS from the Azure Marketplace.

 **Important!** Make sure that you have completed all of the actions described in [Pre-installation checklist](/deployment/azure-marketplace/step-2).